Mailtrain-org/mailtrain/README.md

 - http://localhost:3003 - sandbox endpoint
 - http://localhost:3004 - public endpoint

-1. Login as root
+1. Login as root.
+(I had some problems running npm as root on CentOS 7 on AWS.
+This seems to be fixed by the seemingly extraneous `su` within `sudo`.)
     ```
-    sudo -i
+    sudo su -
     ```

 2. Install git